-If you have sick leave available, AACPS allows you to utilize a portion of it to take care of a relative with a medical condition.
+If you have sick leave available, per your negotiated agreement, AACPS will allow you to utilize a portion of it to take care of a relative with a medical condition.
 Medical documentation is required for greater than 3 days of sick leave usage.

 If you anticipate that you will need to be absent from work for more than three days to care for an ill relative, you must notify your supervisor as soon as possible.
 You should also notify the Office of Integrated Disability and Leave Management.
 This will allow your work location to plan appropriately for your absence, and ensure that you are aware of documentation that might be required to have your absences coded appropriately.

 I would like to use FMLA or JPAL to care for my family member, what should I do?

 You may use FMLA to care for your spouse, child, or parent.
 Depending on your negotiated agreement, you may be permitted to utilize FMLA for other relatives, such as siblings and in-laws.

 Your family member must have a “serious” health condition in order for you to be eligible for FMLA.
 A serious health condition requires either: